 Finding so many tombstones here, by the ocean and by the walkway, sparked our imaginations.
 We visualized twilight during a new moon, when the last rays of the sun have disappeared from the gravesites.
 A stiff bony arm rises from the ground in front of a marker stone: then another, and another.
 Entire bodies sit up and break through the surface, then creakily rise to their feet and step forth upon the land.
 Soon the cemetery is swarming with evil figures!

-These are zombies, the undead spectres of plantation workers, cut off from their far-away families, who toiled in the heat under heartless overseers.
-They have now risen to wreak their evil vengeance upon us, upon all the Europeans and Americans who brought them here to work for pitiable wages, wore out their poor bodies, then buried them here at such a distance from their homelands.
+These are zombies, the undead spectres of plantation workers.
+They were cut off from their far-away families and toiled in the heat under heartless overseers.
+They have now risen to wreak their evil vengeance upon us: upon all the Europeans and Americans who brought them here to work for pitiable wages, who wore out their poor bodies, then buried them here at such a distance from their homelands.

 The zombies are gathering!
 Beware, ye haole tourists!
 Ye absentee property owners!
 Ye native Hawaiians who allowed the despoiling of sacred lands!
 Perhaps this is the night the zombies will attack, wielding machetes and knives and shedding the sweet blood of foreigners!

 But wait: the zombies look out to sea.
 And there, right next to their cemetery, is a calm ocean and a beautiful beach, lit under blazing starlight:

 The zombies hesitate, entranced with the beauty, with the heartbreak of the scene.
 It drains their anger, the magic Aloha of the islands has conquered their bitterness.
 They sit and rest, staring at the rippling ocean until the first rays of the sun chase them back to their underground homes.
 Then the Maui walk is once again safe for us to traverse, we of such weak flesh and blood.